Welcome to our resource library.

 A series of PowerPoint presentations developed by Children's Law Center and Stephen J. Teach, MD, MPH, Director and Principal Investigator of Improving Pediatric Asthma Care in the District of Columbia (IMPACT DC).

 Did you know that excessive mold, pest infestation, and other housing conditions can pose hazards to children with chronic health conditions like asthma and allergies?
 These conditions result in repeated emergency room visits for hundreds of low-income children in DC when their landlord's refusal to address housing code violations exacerbates these health issues.
-Through our medical-legal partnership with Children's National Medical Center a
+Many housing conditions cases come to Children's Law Center through our Medical

 A series of PowerPoint presentations on topics related to special education representation in the District.

 Even by conservative estimates, more than 12,000 children in DC have disabilities that require special education accommodations.
-Many special education cases come to use through Healthy Together, our medical-legal partnerships with Children's National and Mary's Center.
+Many special education cases come to us through Healthy Together, our medical-legal partnerships with Children's National, Mary's Center, and Unity Health Care.
 Children's Law Center has produced a series of training videos to outline special education practice in DC.